baysinger/node-zwave-js/README.md

 Z-Wave is an amazing piece of technology, but it is difficult to get started with and develop for.
 **It shouldn't be!** We've got you covered.

 Built on Node.js, **Z-Wave JS** runs on almost anything with a little bit of computing power and a serial port.
+It drives any Z-Wave serial controller, such as Z-Wave USB sticks and Pi hats.

 Check out the [documentation](https://zwave-js.github.io/node-zwave-js) to get started!

 ## Quick Links